matej-kotrba/musio/README.md

-[x] - on leaderboards players are still not ordered by points [x] - make sure that game options are only available for host, show them only for him [x] - show song requester when playing the song + in the delay [] - create new lobby component for displaying it when points limit was not reached, so basically for the temporary round lobby
+[x] - on leaderboards players are still not ordered by points [x] - make sure that game options are only available for host, show them only for him [x] - show song requester when playing the song + in the delay [x] - create new lobby component for displaying it when points limit was not reached, so basically for the temporary round lobby
 [] - try to refactor how GuessingPhase works, the fallback especially [] - fix game options slider value being written on top of slider thumb